310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 </div>

 {% bubble Mao %}
-So, what did you want to talk about?
+…So, what did you want to talk about?
 {% endbubble %}

 {% bubble Chiaki %}
 Before that, you guys should order something!
-This cafe has authentic burgers and french fries!
+This café has authentic burgers and French fries!

 It’s my favorite place to eat at right now!
 {% endbubble %}

 {% bubble Mao %}